vishvAsa/kalpAntaram/smRtiH/manuH/sarva-prastutiH/01_praveshaH/02_lokotpattiH.md

 At the very outset there arises an objection—

-&gt; “Where we began and whereto we are carried!
-Manu was asked to expound &gt; the duties laid down in the scriptures, and he promised to expound &gt; them; under the circumstances, the description of the world in its &gt; undifferentiated state (with which the present verse begins) is wholly &gt; irrelevant and purposeless.
-In fact it becomes a true case of the &gt; well-known proverb —‘ Being questioned about mangoes, he describes the &gt; Kovidāra tree.’
-Further, there is no authority in support of what is &gt; here described; nor is any useful purpose served by it.
-So the whole &gt; of this First Discourse need not be studied at all.”
+> “Where we began and whereto we are carried!
+Manu was asked to expound
+> the duties laid down in the scriptures, and he promised to expound
+> them; under the circumstances, the description of the world in its
+> undifferentiated state (with which the present verse begins) is wholly
+> irrelevant and purposeless.
+In fact it becomes a true case of the
+> well-known proverb —‘ Being questioned about mangoes, he describes the
+> Kovidāra tree.’
+Further, there is no authority in support of what is
+> here described; nor is any useful purpose served by it.
+So the whole
+> of this First Discourse need not be studied at all.”

 Our answer to the above is follows:—What the First Discourse does is to describe the fact of the Treatise having an extensive scope; so that